riczescaran/homelab-media-stack/README.md

 ### Set up Radarr

+1. Open web browser and navigate to `http://localhost:7878`
-1. Navigate to `Settings -> Media Management` and add root folders for movies: `/movies`
+2. Navigate to `Settings -> Media Management` and add root folders for movies: `/movies`
-2. Navigate to `Settings -> Indexers` and add NZBGeek with the following configurations:
+3. Navigate to `Settings -> Indexers` and add NZBGeek with the following configurations:
     * Add API key from NZBGeek account
     * Categories: `Movies`
     * Tags: Leave blank
-3. Navigate to `Settings -> Download` Client and add Sabnzbd with the following configurations:
+4. Navigate to `Settings -> Download` Client and add Sabnzbd with the following configurations:
     * Add API key from Sabnzbd configuration
     * Categories: `movies`
     * Tags: Leave blank